Publications

 6. Johnson BD, Anderson AP, Small CM, Rose E, Flanagan SP, Hendrickson-Rose C, and Jones AG (2022) The evolution of the testis transcriptome in pregnant male pipefishes and seahorses.
 Evolution.
 DOI: 10.1111/evo.14579. link to paper, PDF

 7. Pullen M, Gerber D, Thomsen MS, Flanagan SP (2022) Seasonal dynamics of faunal diversity and population ecology in an estuarine seagrass bed.
 Estuaries and Coasts.
-DOI: 10.1007/s12237-022-01103-8. link to paper (open access), PDF, associated code, data, my summary
+DOI: 10.1007/s12237-022-01103-8. link to paper (open access), PDF, associated code, data, my summary, a one-page summary

 8. Howell LA, LaRue M, Flanagan SP (2021) Environmental DNA as a tool for monitoring Antarctic vertebrates.
 New Zealand Journal of Zoology.
 DOI: 10.1080/03014223.2021.1900299. link to paper, PDF, my summary